For more information on the American Rescue Plan Act (ARPA) visit the ARPA website.

 - Fill them out as noted.
 There are buttons you can hover over for extra info and instructions in most fields.

 - You will save your application with the button at the top right of the screen.
-If done successfully, this could serve as your real application later once the program is approved.
+Then change the status of your application to submitted.

 After you have read the instructions and programmatic rules, contact firstname.lastname@example.org if you have additional questions.